lemaoliu/qenn/README.md

 ## Run the scripts to generate the tags for the 1-best translations using the target side (i.e. reference) of the above bilingual corpus.

-## Run the word alignment between source and (1-best) translation using aligners such as fast align [3]
+## Run the word alignment between source and (1-best) translation.
+We used the fast align [3] toolkit to obtain the alignment.

 Now we can get one dataset inlcuding <source, (1-best) translation, tags, alignment> for training.